-Every year, right before the chill sets in the air, after parents have sent their children back to school, many people assume that lice infestations will not be a problem.
+Every year, right after the chill sets in the air, after parents have sent their children back to school, many people assume that lice infestations will not be a problem.
 It is a common myth that lice will die off in the cold months.
 Lice do not die off in the cold months because they live in a warm environment that stays 98.6 degrees Fahrenheit - the human head.

 When considering the subject of lice in cold weather, it's important to know the facts.
 Sorry to say, cold weather has no effect on head lice.
-The basic principle behind this is that lice live on the human head, and no matter what the temperature is outside, the temperature of the human head will remain a constant 98.6 degrees.
+The basic principle behind this is that lice live on the human head, and no matter what the temperature is outside, the temperature of the human head will remain constant 98.6 degrees.

 What Cold Temperature Kills Lice?